Prag8855/aab/frontend/content/guides/fiktionsbescheinigung.md

 - Stay in Germany after your visa or residence permit expires
 - Continue working, studying or freelancing
+- Prove that you can stay in Germany (if your employer or the police asks you)[^20]
 - [In some cases](#travel-with-a-fiktionsbescheinigung), travel outside Germany

 A *Fiktionsbescheinigung* gives you the same rights as your previous residence permit.
-It does not give you permission to start a new job, start studying or become self-employed.
+It does not give you permission to start a new job or become self-employed.
 It only lets you do the same things as before.

-Your *Fiktionsbescheinigung* is valid until your real residence permit is approved or rejected.[^4]
+Your *Fiktionsbescheinigung* is valid until your new residence permit is approved or rejected.[^4] Your *Fiktionsbescheinigung* has an expiration date, but it can be renewed.

 [![German Fiktionsbescheinigung](/images/fiktionsbescheinigung.jpg "A German Fiktionsbescheinigung")](/images/fiktionsbescheinigung.jpg)